How To Catch Any Fish

 Braided Line Knots

-I tie these pretty rarely as I usually prefer to use a flourocarbon leader when fishing braid both to reduce visibility in the water and also for increased abrasion resistence.
-Even very heavy braid doesn't have much abrasion resistence.
+I tie these pretty rarely as I usually prefer to use a flourocarbon leader when fishing braid both to reduce visibility in the water and also for increased abrasion resistance.
+Even very heavy braid doesn't have much abrasion resistance.
 However, there are occasionally circumstances when I will tie braid directly to my hook or lure.
 In those instances I use a Palomar and reinforce it with a few half hitch knots.
 Whatever you tie with braid, you can add a few half hitches for less slippage and more peace of mind.

 Here are some other resources for knots: